Skip to content

 Claude Desktop’s Projects feature is a game-changer for workflow management.
 Create a project for each major workflow or client, and Claude remembers everything.
 Upload process docs once, reference them forever.
 Your task history stays put between sessions.
 It’s perfect when you’re managing ongoing processes that span weeks or months.

-With Claude 4 models, projects now benefit from enhanced memory capabilities - Claude can extract and save key facts to maintain continuity and build tacit knowledge over time.
-The extended thinking feature lets Claude work on complex problems for minutes, alternating between reasoning and tool use.
-Pro users get 40-80 hours of Sonnet 4 usage weekly, while Max subscribers at $100/month get 140-280 hours, or at $200/month get 240-480 hours.
-This compares favorably to OpenAI’s ChatGPT Pro at $200/month for unlimited GPT-5 access (launched August 7, 2025), though Claude maintains the edge for coding tasks with 72.5% SWE-bench accuracy.
+Projects benefit from enhanced memory capabilities - Claude can extract and save key facts to maintain continuity and build tacit knowledge over time.
+The extended thinking feature lets Claude work on complex problems, alternating between reasoning and tool use.

 2. Local file system integration